ginobilinie/infantSeg/README.md

 l: readSomeTypeFiles.py: read some specific type of images in a certain directory.

+m: evalCaffeModel4ImgNieSingSbyMV.py: this is the code to evaluate a whole 3d image on the trained DL models for the patients (<B>suggested using this one, it's good for classification task, Note the overlapping part is implemented via majority voting, if you like averaging, please use evalCaffeModel4ImgNie.py</B>).</br>

-m: convertMed2Slice.py: convert nii.gz format to slices
+n: convertMed2Slice.py: convert nii.gz format to slices